Jaewon0702/Jaewon0702/README.md

 ## Introduction 👋
 Hello!
-I am a graduate student in Industrial and Operational Engineering at the University of Michigan, Ann Arbor.
-My work focuses on AI engineering particularly at the intersection of generative AI, simulation, video game development and supply chain management.
+I am a graduate student in Industrial and Operations Engineering at the University of Michigan, Ann Arbor, and a Mixed Reality Research Developer (XR) working with (Prof. Amelia Warden)[https://ioe.engin.umich.edu/people/warden-amelia-c/].

+My work focuses on human-centered AR/VR systems, where I design and build immersive XR prototypes to study human perception, attention, and interaction in mixed reality environments.
+I actively develop experimental XR applications using Unity and C#, integrating perceptual research, simulation, and interactive system design to explore how emerging display technologies impact user experience.

+I am particularly interested in bridging research and practice—translating insights from Human-Computer Interaction (HCI) and cognitive science into deployable XR systems, experimental platforms, and real-world applications.

 ## Contact me on Social Media
 [Personal Website](https://jaewon0702.github.io/) | [LinkedIn](https://www.linkedin.com/in/jaewon-lee-4a6a17203/) |